koenderks/aRtsy/README.md

 ## Turmite

-This type of painting creates a turmite.
 According to [wikipedia](https://en.wikipedia.org/wiki/Turmite), a turmite is *a Turing machine which has an orientation in addition to a current state and a "tape" that consists of an infinite two-dimensional grid of cells*.
 The classic algorithm consists of repeating the three simple steps shown below.
 However, the algorithm in `ggart` is slightly modified so that the block does not go off the canvas, but instead bounces back onto the canvas.

 1. Turn on the spot (left, right, up, or down),
 2. Change the color of the block,